drdeford/Computational_Experiments_on_Stirling_Numbers_of_Uniform_Trees/README.md

 # Stirling Numbers of Uniform Trees and Related Computational Experiments

-## Code

 Python code for sampling and evaluating cycle covers of trees.
-The sections below provide brief descriptions of the code inside each script.
+The sections below provide brief descriptions of the code inside each script or notebook in each subfolder of Scripts.

+## ./Scripts/Exact\_Computation/

 ### **FKT.py**